top of page

 Jersey Number: 11

-11 Gabriel Martinelli Facts From Youth Days
+11 Surprising Facts About Gabriel Martinelli From Youth Days in Brazil.

 11 Interesting Gabriel Martinelli Facts From Childhood In Brazil